PEZ/baldr/README.md

 ## Happy and positive testing! ❤️

 Please consider supporting my open source work.
-My family is much happier sharing me with the Clojure comminity when they see that people and companies appreciate me spending time to serve there: [My GitHub Sponsors profile](https://github.com/sponsors/PEZ)
+My family is much happier sharing me with the Clojure community when they see that people and companies appreciate me spending time to serve there: [My GitHub Sponsors profile](https://github.com/sponsors/PEZ)